VISUAL ARTS FACULTY

 DEPARTMENT CHAIR, firstname.lastname@example.org

 Liana is the Visual Arts Department Chair at The Governor's School for the Arts.
-She is currently a member of the Arts District committee for NEON, celebrating the New Energy OF Norfolk.
-She has been leading a team of students with public art works in the Arts District on Granby Street, the Ingleside Light Rail station, and the Earth Day Celebration at Mount Trashmore.
-She facilitates student participation in various art exhibitions and a workshop with ForKids yearly.
-Liana has organized and curated the GSA Fashion Show and Installation of Wearable Art at The Chrysler Museum and MacArthur Center.
-She also the Director of the GSA Summer Visual Arts Camp, offered every summer.
+She is currently a member of the Arts District committee for NEON, celebrating the new energy of Norfolk.
+She has led students in creating public art works in the Arts District on Granby Street, the Ingleside Light Rail station, and the Earth Day Celebration at Mount Trashmore.
+In partnership with the Downtown Norfolk Council and muralist Matthew MacGuinness, she led students in researching, designing, and creating the Gourmandizing Norfolk mural, which was awarded Best Mural of 2022 by VEER Magazine.
+She facilitates student participation in various art exhibitions throughout the region, as well as partners with community organizations to produce exhibitions that highlight important topics such as mental wellness.
+Liana organizes and curates the GSA Fashion Show and Installation of Wearable Art at The Chrysler Museum and MacArthur Center.
+She is also the Director of the GSA Summer Visual Arts Camp, offered every summer.

 Virginia Van Horn